Scleral Contact Lenses for Sjogren’s Syndrome

 Scleral lenses, which are gas-permeable, do the exact opposite.
 They form a protective dome over the cornea that conserves saline solution.
 The solution acts as a liquid buffer between the lens and the cornea’s surface.
 That, in turn, alleviates the irritation, itchiness and redness that are the hallmarks of dry eye.

 Due to their larger diameter and custom fit, scleral lenses don’t move around as much as conventional lenses.
 This boosts visual acuity and reduces irritation.

 If your eyes feel parched and gritty, contact Dr. Robert Chu for a comprehensive eye exam to determine whether you have dry eye syndrome and to discuss whether your symptoms could be due to Sjorgren’s syndrome.

-Call the EYEWORKS Scleral Contact Lenses Center today to schedule your consultation.
-We help patients from the Ft.
-Worth, Southlake, River Oaks, and Benbrook, in the Texas area enjoy great vision and comfort with scleral lenses.
+Call the Eyeworks today to schedule your consultation.serves patients from Ft.
+Worth, Southlake, River Oaks, and Benbrook, Texas and surrounding communities.